Medical Care Abroad

-If an American citizen becomes seriously ill or injured abroad, a U.S. consular officer can assist in locating appropriate medical services and informing family or friends.
+If an American citizen becomes seriously ill or injured abroad, the embassy or consulate can assist in locating appropriate medical services and informing family or friends.
 If necessary, a consular officer can also assist in the transfer of funds from the United States.
 However, payment of hospital and other expenses is the responsibility of the traveler.
 More information can be found on the Department of State site at Medical Information for Americans Abroad.

 To facilitate identification in case of an accident, complete the information page on the inside of your passport providing the name, address and telephone number of someone to be contacted in an emergency.